 While the above results show what happens in a static or net present value sense, it is also important to examine how offsets arise over time.
-In particular, biological phenomena underlying some of the agricultural and forestry GHG mitigation alternatives (largely the sequestration ones) introduce particular characteristics that influence their potential dynamic contribution.
-Namely, the GHG offset potential of forest management, afforestation and soil sequestration exhibit what has been discussed under the topics of the permanence issue in the international GHG mitigation dialogue (see discussion in Marland et al (2001), Kim (2004) or McCarl (2005)).
-In particular, these strategies add carbon to the ecosystem and ecosystems have limited capacity exhibiting what has been often called saturation.
-Namely, carbon may accumulate in the ecosystem under a particular management régime until array of carbon accumulation that this array of carbon decomposition and at that point sequestration ceases.
-West and Post (2002) argue this happens in 15 to 20 years when changing agricultural tillage while Birdsey (1996) shows carbon will cease accumulating in an undisturbed southern pine plantation after about eighty years.
-Under either circumstance, this generally implies these are limited duration strategies.
-On the other hand, biofuel and emission control strategies do not exhibit such phenomena.
+In particular, biological phenomena underlying some of the agricultural and forestry GHGE mitigation alternatives (largely the sequestration ones) have characteristics that influence their potential dynamic contribution.
+Namely, the GHGE offset potential of forest management, afforestation, and soil sequestration have a "permanence" issue in the context of the international GHGE mitigation dialogue (see discussion in Marland et al (2001), Kim (2004), or McCarl (2005)).
+In particular, these strategies add carbon to the ecosystem but ecosystems exhibit what has been often called saturation.
+Namely, carbon may accumulate in the ecosystem under a particular management régime until the rate of carbon accumulation equals the rate of carbon decomposition and at that point sequestration ceases.
+West and Post (2002) argue this happens in 15 to 20 years when changing agricultural tillage while Birdsey (1996) present data that show carbon ceases accumulating in an undisturbed southern pine plantation after about eighty years.
+Under either circumstance this generally implies that these are limited duration strategies.
+On the other hand, biofuel and emission control strategies do not exhibit saturation.

-Such characteristics are manifest in the dynamic results presented in figure 2 that are drawn from Lee (2002) and subsequent papers (Lee et al (2005), McCarl et al (2005)).
-These results show the cumulative contribution by strategies as they arise over time for three different offset prices.
-Here we see that generally the sequestration strategies rise up quickly but that accumulation stops after 30 to 40 years and may even diminish over the longer run (the short time for forest occurs because harvest disturbances begin).
-However, the emission and biofuel strategies continue to exhibit larger and larger cumulative offsets.
-Further, at high prices the biofuel strategy dominates.
-This leads to the collective observation that in the near-term and at low prices the sequestration strategies are employed whereas in the longer term and at higher prices one relies more on the emission control and biofuels strategies.
-This leads to Insight 3 -- The cost-effectiveness and desirability of strategies varies with time largely due to be limited life involved with some sequestration strategies.
+Such characteristics are manifest in the figure 2 dynamic results drawn from Lee (2002) and subsequent papers (Lee et al (2005), McCarl et al (2005)).
+Figure 2 shows the cumulative contribution by strategies as they arise over time for three different offset prices.
+Generally the offsets from the sequestration strategies rise up quickly but then accumulation stops after 30 to 40 years and may even diminish over the longer run (the short time to effective saturation for forest occurs because harvest disturbances begin).
+However, the non-CO2 emissions and biofuel strategies continue to exhibit larger and larger cumulative offsets.
+Further, at high prices the biofuel strategy dominates although it takes some time for these to penetrate the market.
+This leads to the collective observation that in the near-term and at low prices the sequestration strategies are employed whereas in the longer term and at higher prices the emission control and biofuel strategies dominate.
+This leads to Insight 3 -- The cost-effectiveness and desirability of strategies vary with time largely due to the limited life involved with sequestration strategies and the market penetration time for biofuels.